The College of Business

 The mission of Concordia University Chicago is ultimately achieved in the lives of students.
-With a student body representing more than 34 different states and 14 foreign countries, CUC students come with an array of experiences and perspectives.
-In each college, quality faculty and staff work to challenge a student body of approximately 1,500 undergraduate students and more than 4,500 graduate students.
+With a student body representing nearly every state and over 17 foreign countries, CUC students come with an array of experiences and perspectives.
+In each college, quality faculty and staff work to challenge a student body of approximately 1,200 undergraduate students and more than 4,000 graduate students.
 The low student-teacher ratio allows for smaller class sizes, creating a genuine, caring atmosphere where strong student-faculty relationships, facilitating learning and leadership development are built.

-Campus residence halls house approximately 900 students who come to our campus from large cities as well as small towns and farming communities across the world, while nearly half of our students commute from their homes in the surrounding community.
+Campus residence halls house approximately 600 students who come to our campus from large cities as well as small towns and farming communities across the world.
+The rest of our resident students commute from their homes in the surrounding community.

 The Campus Facilities

 Concordia-Chicago’s 40-acre campus holds 25 structures, architecturally blending old and newer facilities.

 The Walter and Maxine Christopher Center for Learning and Leadership houses CUC’s Early Childhood Education Center and the College of Education.
 The first floor, designed to accommodate the specific needs of young children, serves as a daycare and preschool/kindergarten for the children of CUC students, faculty and staff as well as children of our community.
 More than a daycare or a school, this facility serves as a teaching laboratory for future teachers learning their craft at Concordia-Chicago.
 The second and third floors house faculty offices, conference rooms, testing rooms, methods classrooms, and a lecture hall.